Chart Color Schemes

 Health performance in West Gladstone is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-West Gladstone faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 52%, compared to the average SA2 area's 55.6%.
+West Gladstone faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.
+The rate of private health cover is approximately 52%, covering around 2666 people, which is higher than the average SA2 area but lower than the Rest of Queensland's 55.6%.

-Mental health issues impact 10.1% of residents, while arthritis affects 8.0%.
-About 65.9% of residents declare themselves completely clear of medical ailments.
-The area has 17.9% of residents aged 65 and over (918 people), higher than the Rest of Qld's 15.2%.
+Mental health issues affect 10.1% of residents, while arthritis impacts 8.0%.
+About 65.9% of residents report no medical ailments, compared to 69.4% in the Rest of Queensland.
+The area has a higher proportion of residents aged 65 and over, at 17.9% (around 918 people), than the Rest of Queensland's 15.2%.

 Frequently Asked Questions - Health